ResidentMario/gtfs-tripify/README.md

 * `maximum_time`: The maximum time at which the train pulled out of the station.
 May be `NaN`.
 Also a Unix timestamp.
 * `latest_information_time`: The timestamp of the most recent GTFS-Realtime data feed containing information pertinent to this record.
 Also a Unix timestamp.

+It's important to note that each log in the logbook does not nessarily correspond with a single end-to-end trip.
+Because of the way GTFS-RT is designed, such trips may be broken up into two or more logs in the logbook.

 In addition to a logbook, `gt.logify` also returns two other pieces of information: `timestamps`, a map of unique trip ids to update timestamps (used for merging logbooks); and `parse_errors`, a list of non-fatal errors encountered during the logbook-building process.
 For more information on possible errors and how they are remediated see the section "Parse errors".

 ## Additional methods